 Who's responsible for your content?

-It’s really important to understand what the options are so you know what method you’re using, and you can decide if it’s really what’s best for your company.
+It’s really important to understand what the options are for content authoring and governance, so you know what method you’re using and you can decide if it’s really what’s best for your company.
 Why?
 Because the content authoring and governance models you choose have tremendous impact on content development processes and the resulting quality of your content.

 Let’s start with some definitions: